JuliaDataScience/JuliaDataScience/contents/data_vis.md

-# Data Visualisation {#sec:dataVis}
+# Data Visualization {#sec:dataviz}

-Data visualisation it is a vital part of almost any data analysis process.
+Data visualization it is a vital part of almost any data analysis process.
 Here, in this chapter, we will consider several packages that can be used in Julia, namely `Plots.jl`, `Makie.jl` and `AlgebraOfGraphics.jl`.
 The latter is especially useful for tabular data.